-This seat will also be available on British Airways’ new A350 aircraft, which should arrive in the coming months.
+This seat will also be available on British Airways’ new A350 aircraft, which should begin flying soon.
 Furthermore, other planes should be reconfigured with these premium economy seats as well.

-Now British Airways has announced improvements to their premium economy soft product, which they call World Traveller Plus.
+At the beginning of 2019, British Airways announced improvements to their premium economy soft product, which they call World Traveller Plus.

-British Airways says that these changes include new amenities, an enhanced service, and an improved dining service.
+These changes included new amenities, an enhanced service, and an improved dining service.